Battle-tested technical interview plan for Lead Engineers

 - Technical assignment.
 I provide a link to the tech assignment, if any, and write the observations down.

 All of it is not just about the numbers though.
-Sometimes the candidate does not posses the required skills for this particular role, but could be offered a similar position one level below.
+Sometimes the candidate does not possess the required skills for this particular role, but could be offered a similar position one level below.

-- I DO NOT hire "maybe-s".
-My experience tells me it is way cheaper for everyone to stop the process earlier if something doesn't feel right, rather than to hire a wrong engineer and then try to fix them, or ask to leave.
-There ought to be positive vibes between me and the person.
+- Eventually, I DO NOT hire "maybe-s".
+It's way cheaper for every party to stop the process earlier if something doesn't feel right, rather than to hire a wrong engineer and then try to fix them, or ask to leave.
+At the end of the interview there ought to be positive vibes between me and the person.

 Well, I hope this article was helpful and gave you, my dear reader, some food for thoughts!